Battle of the Books

-LWSF supports academic enrichment and equitable access across the district through the purchase of books and eBooks for the Battle of the Books competition at all LWSD middle schools.
+LWSF supports academic enrichment and equitable access across the district through the purchase of books and eBooks for the Battle of the Books competition at all middle schools and four elementary schools across LWSD.

-This investment enables over 7,000 students in grades 6-8 to participate in the program each year.
+This investment enables over 7,000 students in to participate in the program each year.

 Battle of the Books is a district-wide reading competition that promotes reading comprehension, academic excellence, and cooperative learning and teamwork among students.
-Every year, district middle school librarians choose 12 books for students to read.
+Every year, school librarians work together to select 12 books for students to read.
 The selection of books provides a balance of genres, diversity of characters, and appeals to a variety of students.
-Battle of the Books allow 6th, 7th, and 8th graders in each school to work together as a team and challenge other schools to correctly answer questions about the selected books.
+Battle of the Books allow students in each school to work together as a team and challenge other schools to correctly answer questions about the selected books.

 I loved that some of the books were memoirs or had connections to history – it was cool learning about different parts of the world at different time periods.
 I also liked the energy of the battle this year, it was really fun and happy – everyone had a good time!